bfauber71/MyParkingMgr/replit.md

   - Displays time in 12-hour format with AM/PM
   - Respects selected timezone for all date/time displays
   - Clock automatically updates when timezone setting changes
+  - Navbar is now sticky/fixed at top of page on all devices
 - **Violation Ticket Timestamp:**
   - Violation tickets now use configured timezone at point of creation
   - issued_at timestamp on tickets reflects the selected timezone